Policies & Procedures

 In the event of a confirmed case of coronavirus or a coronavirus exposure among my students or my own household, lessons may need to be suspended to follow current CDC guidelines for isolating or quarantining.

-Although it has yet to happen, I may cancel lessons in the event of instructor illness.
+I have on a very few occasions had to cancel lessons due to my own scheduling conflicts.
+Although it has yet to happen, I may cancel lessons in the event of my illness.

 The town of Chapel Hill reserves the right to cancel or change the date and/or time of my pool rentals at Homestead Aquatic Center.
-Lessons at HAC may also be cancelled due to mechanical problems, facility closures due to inclement weather, and scheduling conflicts.
+Lessons at HAC may also be cancelled due to mechanical problems, pool pollution, facility closures, and scheduling conflicts.

 If your lesson is cancelled, I will notify you by text as soon as possible.
 Little warning is possible for weather cancellations.
 I rarely cancel lessons according to the forecast, but according to the current weather.